addisonElliott/SCIC/README.md

 A detailed explanation of the code is given in the section TODO: ME below.

-# Cadence Tools
-**Note:** This was run using Dr. Engel's special setup with TCL scripts and such.
-You must do this using the lab machines with their custom scripts.

 # Setup

+**Note:** This was run using Dr. Engel's special workflow with custom TCL scripts.
+You must do this using the lab machines with their custom scripts in order for this tutorial to work.

 Begin by logging into a VLSI lab machine in EB3009 and then open a terminal.
 Run the following commands to get your terminal setup with Dr. Engel's custom scripts.
 These commands only need to be run once each time you open a Terminal to setup your environment correctly.
 ```